[

 Generate signature

 The signature value is a base64-encoded string, which is a hexadecimal representation of the SHA-512 hash function.
-The encryption key utilized for this is the Secret key.
+The encryption key used for this is the Secret key.

 Use the string resulting from the concatenation to create a signature: publicKey + jsonString + publicKey